gaow/misc/monitor/README.md

 ## `monitor.py`

-It is a Python wrapper to system command calls that recursively checks memory usage every 2 seconds and report it at the end of execution:
+It is a Python wrapper to system command calls that recursively checks memory usage every 2 seconds and report the peak usage at the end of execution:

 ```
 [GW] ./monitor.py R --slave -e "x = runif(1E2)"